robirr/HA-Mealie-Barcode-Scanner/README.md

 ## The Idea
-The main idea is to have a way to scan a product barcode whilst preparing a meal in the kitchen and have that item added to the weekly supermarket shopping list.
-To ensure it is used by the whole family, it needs to be fast and simple to scan a barcode whilst preparing a meal.
+The main idea is to have a way to scan the barcode on an empty or nearly empty product in the kitchen and have that item added to the weekly supermarket shopping list.
+To ensure it is used by the whole family, it needs to be fast and simple to scan a barcode whilst mid preparing a meal.
 Ideally, it will use a device mounted in the kitchen so that it doesn't require a mobile phone to work.
+And it needs to be easy to access and inconspicuous.

 Once a barcode is scanned, it will need to be converted to a product name and then added to the shopping list.
 This could be any To-Do list in Home Assistant, including one created and synched by the Mealie integration.
-It will need a method to highlight when a product name can't be found and to prompt the user to add the product name manually.
-This should be stored for future lookup.
+It will need a method to highlight when a product name can't be found and to prompt the user to add the product name manually, either immediately or when convenient.
+Manually entered products should be stored for future use.

 ### Supported Barcodes
 The scanner needs to support all barcode standards commonly in use.
 The 4 most common standards are: